BhanuBolligorla/DevOps-Srinivas-/Apache-Maven/Maven.md

-* `Build Lifecycle`: A series of phases
+* ` Build Lifecycle Phases`: A series of phases
-  - eg: clean, compile, test, package, install, deploy .
+  - eg: Validate , Compile , Test , Package , Integration - test , Verify , Install , deploy

-  - these are define the process of building, testing, and packaging the project.
+  - These are define the process of building, testing, and packaging the project.